Junior Cycle: After the exam

-It is not possible to fail the Junior Cycle overall: all students continue to their next year of education no matter what their results.
+It is not possible to fail the Junior Cycle overall: all students may continue to their next year of education regardless of their results.

 The Junior Cycle / Junior Certificate (and even more, the Leaving Certificate) results take centre stage in the Irish media during the week surrounding their release.
 National and local newspapers publish various statistics about the exam and cover high achievers.

 Transition year

-Transition Year (TY) (Idirbhlian) is a one-year programme that can be taken in the year after the Junior Certificate in Ireland, making the senior cycle of secondary school a three-year programme encompassing both Transition Year and the preparation for the Leaving Certificate.
-At a national level it is optional, but in some schools, it is mandatory.
+Transition Year (TY) (Idirbhliain) is a one-year programme that can be taken in the year after the Junior Certificate in Ireland, making the senior cycle of secondary school a three-year programme encompassing both Transition Year and the preparation for the Leaving Certificate.
+Transition Year is optional at national level, but some schools mandate it.
 Transition Year was created as a result of the Programme for Economic and Social Progress which called for a six-year cycle of post-primary education.